ooni/spec/backends/th-007-nwcth.md

 in case of redirections.
 It also includes discovering whether there are HTTP/3 endpoints associated to HTTPS URLs.

-Because we perform this discovery, we also cover the case where a Probe cannot continue to perform a measurement, because it receives a `NXDOMAIN` error when performing DNS lookups for the hostname in the URL.
+Since we perform this discovery, we also cover the case where a Probe cannot continue to perform a measurement because it receives a `NXDOMAIN` error when performing DNS lookups for the hostname in the URL.

 This specification does not mean to imply that the new Web Connectivity